 I hate to see rescue animals suffer and it does my heart good whenever I can find a caring family to adopt a dog or cat.
 I also treat animal ailments and over the years have gotten better at my craft.

-Life is good here at the G&M Ranch and if you ever visit, you'll see I have a mini-zoo of animals we've rescued over the years.
+Life is good here at the G&M Ranch and if you ever visit, you'll see I have a few animals that we have rescued over the years.

 Film & Photo